 Watch John Get Fired Up About Reference Based Pricing

-Here’s how it works.
-Rather than relying on unknowable, unverifiable discounts from a Preferred Provider Organization (PPO) network, an RBP strategy establishes a plan reimbursement rate that is tied closely to the Medicare rate.
-The referenced price is based off of Medicare because Medicare is is a well-established, fair, and reliable benchmark for costs, and is commonly accepted by most providers.
-Plans that use RBP reimburse physicians and hospitals at values ranging from 120-200% of the Medicare rate, which are higher than what healthcare providers are reimbursed from insurance networks.
-That means that physicians and facilities are open to accepting an RBP reimbursement strategy, particularly when they are reimbursed quickly and directly from the company RBP plan.
+Plans that use RBP reimburse physicians and hospitals at values ranging from 120-200% of the Medicare rate, and are higher than what healthcare providers are reimbursed from insurance networks.
+Because of this, physicians and facilities are open to accepting a RBP reimbursement strategy, particularly when they are reimbursed quickly and directly from the company RBP plan.

 Here’s an example.

 So which benefit of reference based pricing is greater?
 It depends on preference.
 Cost control is the first benefit.
 True choice for plan members is the second.
 Reference based pricing plan members are not restricted to in-network facilities and physicians when seeking care.
 As a result, they can go to any facility that accepts the RBP pricing structure.